UST-MICO/docs/tutorials/01-add-a-service.rst

 After adding the service
 ------------------------

-You will be redirected to the service detail page if the service was added successfully.
+You will be redirected to the service detail page, if the service was added successfully.

+..
+TODO update picture

 .. figure:: images/service-detail.*
    :name: service-detail

-In the top right corner you can select the version of the service you want to view.
+In the top right corner you can select the services version which is displayed.

-Right under the service name on the left you can delete this specific service version with the :guilabel:`delete version` button.
+Right below the service name on the left, you can delete this specific service version with the :guilabel:`delete version` button.
+Further, you can create the next service version, if the currently selected version is the latest.
+Thereby, the next version number (next major, next minor, next patch) can be selected.
+The new version will be a copy of the previous latest version with an updated version number.

+..
+TODO insert picture of promote service dialog

 On the right side you can find a button to :guilabel:`Edit` the service and Buttons to add :term:`service interfaces <service interface>` :guilabel:`Provides` and to add dependencies :guilabel:`Dependees` to this service.